 When choosing a webinar hosting company, you should focus on your needs.
 In a variety of features, you should pick those most important to you.
 We want to help you with that.
 Here are 8 webinar hosting companies you should consider in our opinion.

 MyOwnConference can pride itself both in competitive prices and its unique features.
-For example, unlike other webinar hosting companies, MyOwnConference offers a one month trial period that you can use for free to check out the service.
+For example, unlike other webinar hosting companies, MyOwnConference offers unlimited trial account that you can use for free to check out the service.
 Here are some more perks the company has to offer:

 • HD and full HD recording quality;